 Trucks make wider turns to avoid hitting the curb, light poles, or anything else by the road.
 In order to do this, they usually leave a wide space to the left/right of the truck.
 Do not pull into this space or you could end up wedged between the two with a crushed car.

-Large Trucks by the Numbers
+Large Trucks and Buses by the Numbers

 - 5,005 lives lost in 4,455 crashes involving large trucks or buses; fatalities increased 8% from 2016, and fatal crashes increased 8%.

 - Large truck occupants comprised 17% of all large truck and bus fatalities, a 7% increase from 2016.